-Type of Information Policy Cannot be released without specific written consent from the person named in the information.
-Cannot be released without specific written consent from the person named in the information.
+Type of Information Policy Alcohol or drug abuse information Cannot be released without specific written consent from the person named in the information.
+Communicable disease information Cannot be released without specific written consent from the person named in the information.